hawkeyedatatsai/IMDB-Data/README.md

 ## Business Problem
 For this project, I produce a MySQL database on Movies from a subset of IMDB's publicly available dataset.
 In fact, I will use this database to analyze what makes a movie successful and provide recommendations to the stakeholder on how to make a successful movie.

-Please direct all communications to
+Please direct all communications to Henry Tsai at hawkeyedatatsai@gmail.com